- Get Involved

 Assistance offered from camps:

 - Camps offer special discounts—for everything from early registration, full-season, or multiple enrollments from one family.
-For instance, more than 30% of camps award more than $10,000 in discounts annually.
+For instance, more than 35% of camps award more than $1,000 in discounts annually.
+(2012 ACA Business Operations Report)

 - Many camps offer "camperships"—partial or total scholarships and financial assistance.
 Parents shouldn't assume their income doesn't qualify.
-In fact, 90% of camps report offering financial assistance, and over 55% of camps award $10,000 or more in scholarships annually.
+In fact, over 90% of camps report offering financial assistance, and over 70% of camps award $10,000 or more in scholarships annually.
+(2012 ACA Business Operations Report)

 Assistance offered from the U.S. government: